sdomanskyi/DigitalCellSorter/README.md

 ### Prerequisites

 The code runs in Python>=3.3 environment.
-It uses packages numpy, pandas, matplotlib, scikit-learn, scipy.
+It uses packages numpy, pandas, matplotlib, scikit-learn, scipy, mygene, biopython, progressbar3.
 One convenient way to install these packages is through pip.
 After pip is installed, you can install most packages by

 ```
 pip3 install 'package name'